Our Team

 Jennifer Sam

 Jennifer is a finance leader with experience across both early-stage startups and Fortune 500 companies.
 She currently advises startups on growth and financial strategy.
-A Bay Area native and parent of an SFUSD student, Jennifer is deeply committed to strengthening SF public education and creating more equitable opportunities for all children.
+A Bay Area native, Jennifer is deeply committed to strengthening SF public education and creating more equitable opportunities for all children.
 She believes in the power of parent advocacy and student-centered decision-making to drive meaningful change.
 Jennifer holds an MBA from NYU Stern, a Master’s in Accounting from USC, and a Bachelor’s degree from UC Davis.
 She lives in San Francisco with her husband, daughter, and their Aussiedoodle.

 SF Parents Team